2023 Hawaii wildfires: Casualties

 As of 24 June 2024, there were 102 confirmed deaths due to the Lahaina fire on Maui, all of whom have been identified.
 An additional two individuals remain unaccounted for as of February 14, 2024.
-Among the dead was confirmed to be a Filipino national who was a naturalized U.S. citizen.
+Among the dead was a Filipino national who was a naturalized U.S. citizen.
 The death toll in West Maui made it the deadliest wildfire and natural disaster recorded in Hawaii since statehood.

 As of August 18, at least 67 people were injured in the fires.
 On August 9, at least twenty individuals were reported hospitalized at a Maui hospital.
 Six additional individuals, three of whom had critical burns, were reportedly transported by air ambulance from Maui to hospitals on Oʻahu.

 On August 17, 60 survivors were found alive sheltering inside a single home.

 At times after the fire, the reported number of casualties was thought to be as high as 115.
 Using DNA testing, it was eventually established that the total number of casualties was 102.